Connect with us

 A deadly combination

-Some offer clues.
+Some records offer clues.
 La Brea Tar Pits in Los Angeles, the world’s richest ice age fossil site, preserves the bones of thousands of large mammals that were trapped in viscous asphalt seeps over the past 60,000 years.
-Proteins in these bones can be precisely dated using radioactive carbon, giving scientists unprecedented insight into an ancient ecosystem and an to illuminate the timing – and causes – of its collapse.
+Proteins in these bones can be precisely dated using radioactive carbon, giving scientists unprecedented insight into an ancient ecosystem and an opportunity to illuminate the timing – and causes – of its collapse.

 Our recent study from La Brea Tar Pits and nearby Lake Elsinore has unearthed evidence of a dramatic event 13,000 years ago that permanently transformed Southern California’s vegetation and caused the disappearance of La Brea’s iconic mega-mammals.

-Sediment archives from the lake’s bottom and archaeological records evidence of a deadly combination – a warming climate punctuated by decadeslong droughts and rapidly rising human populations.
+Sediment archives from the lake’s bottom and archaeological records provide evidence of a deadly combination – a warming climate punctuated by decadeslong droughts and rapidly rising human populations.
 These factors pushed the Southern California ecosystem to a tipping point.

 Similar combinations of climate warming and human impacts have been blamed for ice age extinctions elsewhere, but our study found something new.
 The catalyst for this dramatic transformation seems to have been an unprecedented increase in wildfires, which were probably set by humans.